 A unit of measurement for full-time employment equal to 40 hours per week.
-For example, 60 hours per week of part-time work by employees in a staff category divided by the 40-hour measure equals 1.5 FTEs.
+For example, 60 combined hours per week of part-time work by multiple employees in a staff category divided by the 40-hour standard measure for a work week equals 1.5 FTEs.
 See: Total FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio